 The researchers found that children with strong fine motor skills also showed better executive function skills, and stronger gross motor skills predicted better social behavior.

-“The findings speak to the potential role, early on, of fine and gross motor skill development,” Megan said.
+“The findings speak to the potential role, early on, of fine and gross motor skill development,” Megan says.
 “In kindergarten, children are playing games, socializing, lining up on the playground and more, which children learn through exposure and experience.
 For a variety of reasons, some children come into school not prepared for those things.”

 Additional research is needed to better understand how or why motor skills are linked to these key school readiness skills, but the findings underscore the importance of exposing young children to play and physical activity, which are essential to developing their fine and gross motor skills, Megan said.